A Leader Forged in the Ranks: Raleigh Recruiting Battalion Honors Major Whose Career Spanned from Soldier to Commander

 A rare ceremony marked three major career milestones for one U.S. Army officer as Maj.
-Robert January relinquishes command, receives a promotion to the rank of major, and retires from military service.
+Robert January relinquished command, received a promotion to the rank of major, and retired from military service.

+In a ceremony attended by family, friends, and Soldiers of the Raleigh Recruiting Battalion celebrated January’s accomplished career and his significant impact on the unit.

+"It’s not often that we gather for a ceremony marking three major milestones at once," said Lt.
+Col. Vincent Burlazzi, the commander of the Raleigh Recruiting Battalion.
+"And it’s even rarer that all three feel fully earned, deeply meaningful—and still leave us wishing the journey had continued a little longer."

 |Date Taken: